-On April 20, 2017, the Company received notice from Novo Nordisk A/S regarding the termination of its Exclusive License Agreement with the Company (the "License Agreement") due to strategic and business reasons.
-The termination of the License Agreement will be effective 90 days from April 20, 2017 in accordance with Section 10.2 of the License Agreement.
+On April 20, 2017, the Company received notice from Novo Nordisk A/S regarding the termination of its Exclusive License Agreement with the Company due to strategic and business reasons.
+The termination of the Exclusive License Agreement became effective on July 20, 2017 in accordance with Section 10.2 of the Exclusive License Agreement.